-- FHE Full member in good standing for most recent full school year (i.e., July 1 – June 30) AND
+- 1. FHE Full member in good standing for most recent full school year (i.e., August 1- July 31) AND

-- have homeschooled during two most recent full school years OR graduated homeschoolers AND
+- 2. have homeschooled during two most recent full school years OR graduated homeschoolers AND

-- sign FHE’s Statement of Faith (see Article VI) prior to name being placed on the ballot.
+- 3. sign FHE’s Statement of Faith (see Article VI) prior to name being placed on the ballot.

-- A Board member must resign if s/he no longer meets the qualifications of Full Membership (see Article IV, Sections A and D) or Board membership (see Section C above).
+- F. A Board member must resign if s/he no longer meets the qualifications of Full Membership (see Article IV, Sections A and D) or Board membership (see Section C above).

 Article VI: Statement of Faith

-- We believe the Bible is the inspired word of God and is inerrant and infallible in the original writings.
+- A. We believe the Bible is the inspired word of God and is inerrant and infallible in the original writings.
 (II Timothy 3:16; II Peter 1:21)

-- We believe in the Trinity—Father, Son, and Holy Spirit.
+- B. We believe there is one God eternally existent in three persons: the Father, Son, and Holy Spirit.
 (Genesis 1:1–2; John 1:1, 10:30, 37–38)

-of God, became man without ceasing to be God, in order to reveal God and to redeem man, that He died for our sins and rose bodily from the dead for our justification.
+- D. We believe by the miracle of the virgin birth that the Lord Jesus Christ, eternal Son of God, became man without ceasing to be God, in order to reveal God and to redeem man.
+We believe that He lived a sinless life, he died for our sins and rose bodily from the dead for our justification.
 We believe He now is exalted at the right hand of God, that He is the Head of the Church, the Lord of the individual believer, that He is ministering as our Great High Priest and Advocate.
 We are awaiting His bodily return.
 (Isaiah 7:14; Matthew 1:18–23; Luke 1:35; John 1:14, 18; Hebrews 4:14–15, 7:25–27; Romans 4:25; Acts 1:11; Ephesians 1:20–23)

-- We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ and that He reproves the world of sin, regenerates the believing sinner, and baptizes him into the Body of Christ.
+- E. We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ and that He reproves the world of sin, regenerates the believing sinner, and baptizes him into the Body of Christ.
 (John 16:7–8, 13–15; Titus 3:5–6; I Corinthians 12:12–13)

-- We believe that man was created in the image of God, but that he sinned, incurring not only physical death, but also spiritual death, which is separation from God.
+- F. We believe that man was created in the image of God, but that he sinned, incurring not only physical death, but also spiritual death, which is separation from God.
 (Genesis 1:27, 2:16–17; Romans 5:12–14)

-- We believe that salvation is the free gift of God to be received only by faith in the Lord Jesus Christ, and by which we are restored to eternal life.
+- G. We believe that salvation is the free gift of God to be received only by faith in the Lord Jesus Christ, and by which we are restored to eternal life.
 (John 3:16, 5:24, 11:25; Romans 5:15–21; Ephesians 2:8–10)

-- We believe that the true Church is composed of all who have been regenerated by the Holy Spirit and thereby constitutes a spiritual unity of believers, the Body of Christ.
+- H. We believe that the true Church is composed of all who have been regenerated by the Holy Spirit and thereby constitutes a spiritual unity of believers, the Body of Christ.
 (Romans 8:9–11; I Corinthians 12:12–13; Galatians 3:26–28)

-- We believe in the resurrection of both the saved and the lost, and in the final judgment.
+- I. We believe in the resurrection of both the saved and the lost, and in the final judgment.
 (John 5:28–29)

 Article VII: Amending By-Laws